-If you’re looking to get some exercise while in Puerto Vallarta, then take a walk up the Cerro De La Cruz lookout for what is easily one of the best views of the city.
+If you’re looking to get some exercise while in Puerto Vallarta, take a walk up the Cerro De La Cruz lookout for what is easily one of the city’s best views.
 It’s completely free to visit – you just pay in sweat.

 To get there, walk from the Malecon uphill along Calle Abasolo.
 You’ll reach a series of stairs which you climb up to the top, where there’s an observation deck with stunning panoramic views of downtown Vallarta and the surrounding Banderas Bay.

-One of my favorite free Puerto Vallarta activities is hiking along the gorgeous coastline, especially as a solo traveler.
-There are several secluded (and not so secluded beaches) that you can hike to from Boca Del Tomaltan.
+One of my favorite free Puerto Vallarta activities is hiking along the gorgeous coastline.
+There are several secluded (and not-so-secluded beaches) that you can hike to from Boca Del Tomaltan.

 To get to Boca Del Tomaltan, you can get a bus from Zona Romantica at the corner of Constitución and Basilio Badillo for $1 or take an Uber.
 It shouldn’t be more than $5.
 From Boca, there’s a trailhead that takes you to Colomitos Beach and then continues to Las Animas and Quimixto.

-If you have a lot of energy, you can even continue the trail all the way to Quimixto, which has a nice waterfall you can swim in.
+If you have a lot of energy, you can even continue the trail to Quimixto, which has a nice waterfall you can swim in.
 If you don’t feel like hiking back, you can get a water taxi for 100 pesos (5 USD).

 That’s probably one of the main reasons you came to Mexico anyway!
 While the beaches within the city limits aren’t spectacular, they still provide a place to tan, swim in the ocean, and catch up on your favorite book (or margarita).
 And they are 100% free to visit!

 If you’re looking for finer sand and clearer water, head north or south of the city.
-You can get the bus to Sayulita or San Pancho for 2.50 USD, both of which offer nicer beaches and fabulous surf conditions.
-They are both perfect day trips from the city!
+You can get the bus to Sayulita or San Pancho for 2.50 USD, both of which offer nicer beaches and fabulous surf.a

 Alternatively, you can hike to Colomitos or Las Animas, which are by far the best beaches in Puerto Vallarta.

-It’s completely free to attend and makes for a great date night in Puerto Vallarta!
-This year’s event runs from October 28th to July 26th, 2021.
+It’s free to attend and makes for a great date night in Puerto Vallarta!
+This year’s event runs from October 26th to June 28th, 2023.

 The market is on every day from day to night and is a great place to buy souvenirs.
-It’s free to look, and you can negotiate some great deals here.
+It’s free to look at, and you can negotiate great deals here.

 Another market worth checking out in Puerto Vallarta is the Old Town Farmer’s Market which happens every Saturday at Lázaro Cárdenas Park.
 There you can find local produce, handicrafts, and delicious snacks.